xichenpan/ARLDM/README.md

 # Synthesizing Coherent Story with Auto-Regressive Latent Diffusion Models

-Our code is implemented based on an internal toolkit of Alibaba Group.
-We provide the core code regarding algorithms here.
-We plan to pack it using Pytorch Lightning and release the full training and inference code soon within 1-2 weeks.
+This version is immigrated from a internal implementation of Alibaba Group, feel free to open an issue to address any problem!

 ## Environment
 ```shell